Boards and Committees

 The five-member Board reviews and makes recommendations to City Council concerning distribution of CDBG money and SHIP.
 Their goal is to provide a fair and equitable distribution of funds to various non-profit organizations which benefit Cape Coral and its citizens.
 Their meetings are set by an Action Plan Schedule for the calendar year with additional meetings as necessary.

 This board was formed for the enhancement and improvement of the Community Redevelopment Agency (CRA) district area and consists of five members.
-Meetings typically are held on the first Tuesday of every month at 3:00 p.m. and are subject to cancellation.
+Meetings typically are held six times a year on the first Tuesday of the month at 3:00 p.m. and are subject to cancellation.

 Review and approve or deny license applications along with hearing disciplinary actions and entering written decisions; also the Board serves as the Board of Adjustments & Appeals.
 The Board consists of 12 members and meets the fourth Wednesday of every other month at 6:00 p.m. in Council Chambers with additional meetings as needed.